baltic-security/site/content/the_future_of_belarus.md

 ---
 title: The Future of Belarus?
-date: {}
+date: 2020-08-12
-description: >-
-  The Belarusian elections occurred last Sunday, August 9th, and pitted incumbent president Alexander Lukashenko against political outsider Svetlana Tikhanovskaya.
-For what was supposed to be another easy campaign in Lukashenko’s winning streak, the protests leading up, and following the elections have sparked internal turmoil in Belarus.
+description: "The Belarusian elections occurred last Sunday, August 9th, and pitted incumbent president Alexander Lukashenko against political outsider Svetlana Tikhanovskaya.
+For what was supposed to be another easy campaign in Lukashenko’s winning streak, the protests leading up, and following the elections have sparked internal turmoil in Belarus."
 type: post
 image: images/the_future_of_belarus1.jpg
 categories: